ELTE Faculty of Humanities: History

-The Faculty of Humanities of the Eötvös Loránd University was founded by Péter Pázmány, Archbishop of Esztergom, on 12 May 1635.
+The Faculty of Humanities of the Eötvös Loránd University was founded by Péter Pázmány, Archbishop of Esztergom, on May 12, 1635.
 The university was operated by the Society of Jesus and it consisted of two faculties: The Faculty of Humanities and the Faculty of Theology.

-Initially, there was only a three-year teaching program and students could obtain three academic titles: Bachelor's degree, Master's degree, and Doctor of Philosophy.
+At that time, students could obtain three academic titles: Bachelor's degree, Master's degree, and Doctor of Philosophy.

 In 1770, the Faculty of Humanities adopted the reforms introduced at the University of Vienna.
-The university then became state-owned and a dean and a director of the Faculty were appointed to monitor its functioning.
+The university then became state-owned, and a dean and a director of the Faculty were appointed to monitor its functioning.
 In 1777, the Faculty of Humanities was moved to Buda, the western part of today's Budapest, along with the faculty of Theology and the Faculty of Law.
 However, the faculties were moved back seven years later.

 The late 18th century also saw changes in the university.
-The changes closely followed the pattern employed at the University of Vienna.
-However, the language of teaching remained Latin until 1844.
-The Hungarian Revolution of 1848 also affected the university, since a university reform program, designed by József Eötvös in 1850, restructured the educational system.
-Included in those changes: the two-year introductory course was abandoned and was replaced with a four-year program.
-In addition, the Faculty of Humanities became equal to other faculties of the university.
+The changes closely followed the pattern employed at the University of Vienna, but the language of teaching remained Latin until 1844.
+The Hungarian Revolution of 1848 leading to a university reform program designed by József Eötvös in 1850, being implemented.

-The number of students was low in the 1850s.
-However, an increase could be seen in the late 18th century.

-In 1983, the Faculty of Teacher Training was established which meant the faculty of Humanities did not train primary and secondary school teachers.
-However, in 2003 the Faculty of Teacher Training was terminated and the Faculty of Humanities started training teachers again along with the Faculty of Natural Sciences.

-The early 2000s saw major changes in the system of the Faculty of Humanities after new faculties were created.
-First, the Faculty of Primary and Pre-school Education was established in 2000.
-Second, the Faculty of Psychology and Education and the Faculty of Sociology were created in 2003.
+The Faculty of Primary and Pre-school Education was established in 2000.
+The Faculty of Psychology and Education and the Faculty of Sociology were created in 2003.

-In 2005, Tibor Frank, professor at the School of English & American Studies, was interviewed by BBC on the 1956 Hungarian Revolution.

-In 2016, the findings of the Faculty's researchers on the Viking culture were featured in The Times.

 In 2018, Viktor Orbán's chief of staff announced that government would no longer finance any university programmes on gender studies.

 In 2018, many institutes of the Faculty expressed their solidarity with the George Soros-founded Central European University.

-On 12 August 2019, the Faculty's former student and professor, Agnes Heller, died.
+On August 12, 2019, the Faculty's former student and professor, Agnes Heller, died.

-On 5 September 2022, the Dean of the Faculty announced that the autumn break would be postponed to December and the exams would be held online due to the energy crisis caused by the Russo-Ukrainian war.
+On September 5, 2022, the Dean of the Faculty announced that the autumn break would be postponed to December and the exams would be held online due to the energy crisis caused by the Russo-Ukrainian war.